Koboo/stomui/README.md

 However, documentation will be created in the GitHub wiki in the near future and JavaDocs will be added to the API classes.

+## Template

+This project is a copy of [minestom-library-template](https://github.com/Koboo/minestom-library-template).